 Drivers Disrespect Motorcyclists

-As above, it’s the motorcyclists who pay the price for that particular brand of recklessness.
+Motorcyclists pay the price for that recklessness.
 Petty disregard for a motorcyclist’s safety by a car or truck driver can easily lead to a collision that ends a motorcyclist’s life.

 Steps to Take After a Right of Way-Related Motorcycle Accident

 Bikers who suffer injuries in accidents caused by someone else failing to yield the right of way have rights.
-Under Florida law (and the laws of every other state), the party that fails to yield right of way and causes a motorcycle accident will generally owe damages to anyone injured as a result.
+Under Florida law (and the laws of every other state), the party that fails to yield right of way and causes a motorcycle accident will generally owe damages to anyone they injured.

-Aftermath a right-of-way accident, injured motorcyclists can preserve and protect those rights.
+After a right of way accident, injured motorcyclists can preserve and protect those rights.

 Get Medical Care Right Away, Even if You Feel Okay

-Always take a motorcycle wreck seriously by seeking medical care right away, even if you think you avoided an injury.
-Some motorcycle accident injuries may not show symptoms right away but could get a lot worse if not discovered and treated immediately.
+Always take a motorcycle wreck seriously by seeking medical care immediately, even if you think you avoided an injury.
+Some motorcycle accident injuries may not show symptoms right away but can get worse if not discovered and treated immediately.
 Other motorcycle accident injuries, like road rash, can pose a serious infection risk if not tended to by a trained medical professional.

 Contact an Experienced Motorcycle Accident Injury Lawyer